 Automation of Accounting Tasks

 Automation is now the norm of the day.
 In the field of accounting, repetitive tasks such as auditing, tax preparation, payroll preparation are gradually automated and are expected to be completed taken over by automation within a short period of time.
 Examples of softwares that have facilitated accounting automation include OneUp, Xero, Intuit, Sage, QuickBooks, among others.
 These softwares have facilitated data entry and processing works using machine learning and Artificial Intelligence (AI) technologies in bookkeeping.
 Automation is thus becoming a major apect of accountancy more sharply than ever before.
 Automation has really changed the accounting job description and specifications.

 So Will Accountants Lose Their Job And Become Redundant?

-The answer to this question is simply no. Accountants cannot and would not be taken over by robots.
-Technology cannot render accountants redundant.
-Instead, it will empower and challenge accountants to be effective analysts and advisors, rather than number crunchers.
+As confirmed earlier, the answer to this question simply remains no. Accountants cannot and would not be taken over by robots.
+Technology cannot render accountants redundant over time.
+Instead, it will empower and challenge accountants to be effective analysts and advisors, rather than being the usual number crunchers.
 The hardest tasks to be automated in the field of accounting are those that apply specialized expertise to decision-making and planning.
 Automation has taken over the repetitive tasks leaving the analytical and managerial tasks to humans.
 This is the new work of accountants now and in the years to come.
 It's therefore highly imperative and important for accountants and accounting students to prepare for the future by gaining necessary skills to perform analytical, managerial and administrative tasks that cannot be done by automation and future technology.

 Remember, technology will not slow down, but will continue to increase even exponentially.
 The ever-increasing technology will not take over accountants, but will definitely change the nature of the job.